How to Make Your Own Bouncy Balls at Home

 We were recently making this easy slime recipe at home.

-Making these bouncy balls is very similar to the process of making slime.
+The entire process for these homemade bouncy balls is very similar to the process of making slime.
 You’ll create a very diluted borax mixture, and them mix it with glue to cause a reaction.
 Both a great projects for kids to learn about chemical reactions.

 The only additional ingredient you will need is corn starch to thicken your slime into your own homemade bouncy ball.

 DIY Bouncy Ball Ingredients

 - 1/2 cup of warm water